 Shift work is widespread in Germany.
 The most common model is the 8-hour shift.
-This is because, according to labor law and the Working Hours Act (ArbZG), you should not work more than 8 hours a day.
-But there are always exceptions and the 24-hour shift is a major exception.
-After all, it directly triples the requirements of the law.
-In this article, we reveal why and when this is permissible.
+This is because, according to labor law and the Working Hours Act (ArbZG), no more than 8 hours a day should be worked.
+However, there are always exceptions and the 24-hour shift is a major exception.
+After all, it directly triples the legal requirements.
+In this article, we explain why and when this is permissible.

 How the 24-hour shift works

-A normal work shift lasts 8 hours.
-In accordance with the Working Hours Act, it may last a maximum of 10 hours, whereby 2 hours count as overtime.
-You are not allowed to work more than 10 hours at a time.
+A normal working shift lasts 8 hours.
+According to the Working Hours Act, it may last a maximum of 10 hours, whereby 2 hours count as overtime.
+It is not permitted to work more than 10 hours at a time.

 So how can there be a 24-hour shift?
-The answer to this question lies in the length of the layer.
+The answer to this question lies in the nature of the length of the shift.
 There are certain situations and areas of work in which a 24-hour shift is necessary.

-This is particularly the case in nursing professions, hospitals, social work and rescue services.
-The 24-hour shift is only available when it is necessary, so to speak.
-For example, when people need continuous care, such as in nursing care or in the event of an accident.
-Well-known examples are doctors who have to look after their patients at all times or the emergency services, who are always on call.
+This is particularly the case in the nursing professions, hospitals, social work and rescue services.
+The 24-hour shift is used when it is necessary, so to speak.
+For example, when people need continuous care, such as in nursing or in the event of an accident.
+Well-known examples are doctors who have to look after their patients at all times or the emergency services, who are on call at all times.

-The 24-hour shift model is not without controversy because the physical and mental stress can be high.
-However, 24-hour on-call duty can also be associated with a low workload if nothing happens during these 24 hours that needs to be responded to during on-call duty.
+The 24-hour shift model is not uncontroversial because the physical and mental stress can be high.
+However, 24-hour on-call duty can also be associated with a low workload if nothing happens during these 24 hours that needs to be responded to while on-call.
 However, this is rarely the case.

 The advantages and disadvantages of the 24-hour shift